Iowa High School Hockey League/Midwest High School Hockey League

 2024: West Chester, Pennsylvania - March 20-24

-Sioux City Metros - Champion
+Sioux City Metros - Division II Champion

-Omaha Jr. Lancers - Semifinalist
+Omaha Jr. Lancers - Division II Semifinalist

 Sioux City ends pool play undefeated with a 3-0 record.
 The Metros then top Omaha 4-2 in the quarterfinals and Bishop Canevin (PA) 5-1 in the semifinals.
 Playing its sixth game in five days, the Metros defeat New York's East Islip Chiefs 5-2 in the championship game, earning its second USA Hockey national title.